 What would you say is your interesting writing quirk, and have you ever considered writing under a pseudonym?

 It is that I keep a diary.
-On the days that I’m not able to write, or I don’t have some plot in my mind, I keep in touch by using a pen and paper.
+On the days that I’m not able to write, I keep in touch by using a pen and paper.
 I use a fountain pen, incidentally.
-Wherever I go, I seek out a jar of ink and I have yellow legal pads, and I must write, even if it’s 2 lines.
+Wherever I go, I seek out a jar of ink and yellow legal pads, and I must write, even if it’s 2 lines.
 And when I do so, I feel that the momentum builds up inside me, which propels me to turn to my laptop and start penning down the story that I have in my mind.

 So far as writing under a pseudonym is concerned, of course, I’ve debated with that idea.
-Primarily, because I was writing fiction and fiction is majorly for a younger age group, or so I thought.
+Primarily, because I was writing fiction which is majorly for a younger age group, or so I thought.
 Always, there is a certain amount of reservation inside you.
-Like hello, what if so-and-so reads it and what will so-and-so think about me, things like that.
 But eventually, you learn to discard a lot of these angularities and you say, there’s only one life, go ahead and be a Meena and do what you want.
 So I dropped the idea of writing under a pseudonym and wrote under my own name, Dakshita Das.